-What is friction in physics?
+What is the force of friction in physics?

 “The force that opposes the motion of moving objects is called friction.”